Start Printed Page 17767

 Start Supplemental Information

-In Case No. 0-PS-46, USDA requests that the Authority issue a general statement concerning agency-head review of expiring collective-bargaining agreements that state that they will remain in force until the parties reach new agreements.
+In Case No. 0-PS-38, OPM requests that the Authority issue a general statement concerning zipper clause provisions and whether such provisions are mandatory subjects of bargaining.
 Interested persons are invited to express their views in writing as to whether the Authority should issue a general statement and, if it does, what the Authority's policy or guidance should be.

 To Heads of Agencies, Presidents of Labor Organizations, and Other Interested Persons:

-In its request, USDA asks the Authority to issue a general statement holding that:
+In its request, OPM asks the Authority to issue a general statement holding that: